kittyapes/nft-marketplace-frontend/README.md

 TODOS

 - contract events (update balances after each event)
-- confirm edit profile
 - fetch all nfts on user wallet (potential approaches - use moralis or subgraph for nfts not on the hinata marketplace)
-- escrow amounts for airdrop page
-- fix links on airdrop page
 - ensure links open on new page
-- fix profile image
+- have airdrop popup show relevant data
 - ensure users that can access private page have access to it
 - implement staking contract (using total amount of user's balance)
 - read waifu rewards balance from staking contract
-- prevent access to private page for users without balances in respective contracfts/wallets
+- prevent access to private page for users without balances in respective contracts/wallets
-- home page links updates
-- lockup period popup cannot be clicked readme
-- fix for users spamming the button